Research

 Equity Crowdfunding “Rules”: Compliance with Mandated Ongoing Reporting in an Unenforced Environment (w/ Riley League)

-Equity crowdfunding (ECF) is an emerging capital market in the U.S. where start-ups publicly issue unregistered securities under Regulation Crowdfunding (Reg CF) which requires minimal annual financial reporting following the offering.
-And with billions of dollars invested by millions of investors, less than half of issuers comply with this seemingly minimal annual reporting mandate with only a third issuing timely.
-We show tardy filings are partially explained by the desire to issue additional securities, and the timing of offerings is impacted by annual reporting deadlines.
-Using a randomized intervention, we find compliance increases from email reminders, but only from emails that increase the salience of the issuers lack of choice and not among issuers presented with potential economic benefits of reporting compliance.
-This paper provides the first evidence on financial reporting compliance behaviors of ECF issuers in this mandated, but largely unenforced environment.
+Using the regulated, but largely unenforced setting of U.S. equity crowdfunding (ECF) we consider why managers comply with financial reporting regulations beyond enforcement and litigation risk.
+In a market with billions of dollars invested by millions of investors, less than half of ECF issuers comply with a seemingly minimal annual reporting mandate, with only a third issuing timely.
+We show tardy filings are partially explained by the desire to issue additional securities.
+We also find compliance is negatively associated with compliance costs but is difficult to predict ex ante.
+Using a randomized intervention, we show compliance increases from email reminders that emphasize the regulatory risk of non-compliance, but not those that emphasize potential economic benefits of compliance.
+This paper provides the first evidence on ongoing reporting behaviors of ECF issuers and insights into reasons managers comply with financial reporting mandates.

 Employee Board Representation and Firm Investment